rocky-linux/documentation/docs/gemstones/git/00-gh_cli_installation.md

 - A system running Rocky Linux
 - Access to a terminal
-- Basic familiarity with command line operations
+- Basic familiarity with command-line operations
 - An existing Github account

 ## Procedure